Griffiths Park Upgrade

 Im not sure it will also keep kids ‘in’ and away from the traffic also.
 Alot of the play spaces in the city of freo are very same same and lacking, they are all variations of the same.
 The City of Cockburn have excellent playground areas and really do it well.
 Im a CoF ratepayer but spend most of our time in CoC playground areas as they are far superior.
 Is it budget that restricts CoF?

-BB over 2 years ago
+BB about 3 years ago

 Looks fantastic.
 Great work!
 I love the mulched areas around the trees and the swales looks excellent.
 I love that you will be using local native plants.
 Great idea having the buffer between the dogs and the playground.
 The flying fox looks awesome.